techquest/api-jam/README.md

 ##How do I use the Payment Gateway API?
 Payment Gateway enables merchants to accept payment from their customers.
 See the steps below:
 * Decide what VAS service you want to provide to the customer
-* Get an Access Token from Interswitch (See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/request))
 * Collect Payment Instrument (Card details) from customer
 * Package your request (See documentation [here] (https://confluence.interswitch.com/confluence/api/payment-api-security/request-authentication))
-* Send your request to Interswitch Payment Gateway
+* Send your request to Interswitch Payment Gateway using the Interswitch libraries in "What SDKs are available?" section of this FAQ
 * Process the response from Interswitch Payment Gateway

 ##How do I use the QuickTeller Bill Payment API?
 QuickTeller API will allow you to Pay for Bills, Transfer Funds to Account all from your Payment Instrument.
 See steps below:
-* Get Quickteller Bills Category (See **Get Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillercategories))
+* Get Quickteller Bills Category (See **Get Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillercategories)).
+Use "What SDKs are available?" to access API.
-* Select a catory and get all the billers under the category (See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillers-by-category))
+* Select a category and get all the billers under the category (See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillers-by-category)).
+Use "What SDKs are available?" to access API.
 * Select the biller, and request for customer details (e.g. if DSTV request for SmartCard Number, if PHCN request for Meter Number)
 * Request for amount the customer will like to pay
-* Validate customer details to ensure they are valid (See **Bill Inquiry** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry))
+* Validate customer details to ensure they are valid (See **Bill Inquiry** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/bill-payment-inquiry)).
+Use "What SDKs are available?" to access API.
 * Package your request to QuickTeller
-* Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction))
+* Send your request (See **Send Transaction** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/send-bill-payment-transaction)).
+Use "What SDKs are available?" to access API.
 * Process the response from QuickTeller